jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 We filter out near-zero slopes (&lt; 0.005m per year, or \~ 5 cm per decade) as meaningless.
-We would not normally do that, but the Thiel-Sen analysis produces couple of lakes with slopes exactly equal to zero, which nevertheless have statistically significant trends by Kendall’s tau.
+We would not normally do that, but the Thiel-Sen analysis produces a couple of lakes with slopes exactly equal to zero, which nevertheless have statistically significant trends by Kendall’s tau.
 This reflects the slightly different meanings of the different statistical tests involved.